PlanetCentral/FortranRunner/README.md

 ## Requirements

 This extension does NOT provide debugging or language syntax capability.
-Please use another extension in tandom with this, such as "Modern Fortran".
+Please use another extension in tandem with this, such as "Modern Fortran".
+Assumed installation of GCC MinGW Fortran and C++.

 ## I hope you enjoy this extension!
 Please let me know of any suggestions or bugs.